Baby Congestion: Decoding Baby's Snot

 - Coughs up blood

-- Has problems breathing or is turning blue around the lips or mouth
+- Has problems breathing or turns blue around the lips or mouth

 It’s always better to be safe when it comes to your baby’s health.
-If your baby is experiencing any symptoms that worry or concern you, always talk to your pediatrician.
+If your baby has symptoms that worry you, talk to your pediatrician.
 You can call or schedule an appointment through our patient app, MyUniytPoint.